Chart Color Schemes

 Recent residential development output has been above average within Perth - Evandale when compared nationally

-Perth-Evandale has averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling 198 homes.
-As of FY26, 19 approvals have been recorded.
-Each year, an average of 2.2 new residents is gained per dwelling built between FY21 and FY25, reflecting robust demand that supports property values.
-New homes are being constructed at an average value of $242,000.
+Perth-Evandale averaged approximately 39 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totalling 198 homes.
+As of FY26, 33 approvals have been recorded.
+Each dwelling built during this period resulted in an average of 2.2 new residents per year.
+The construction cost value of new homes averaged $242,000.

-In the current financial year, $20.8 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to the Rest of Tas., Perth-Evandale has similar development levels per person, contributing to market stability aligned with regional patterns.
-All recent development has consisted of standalone homes, preserving the area's traditional low density character and appealing to those seeking space for families.
+In FY26, $20.8 million in commercial approvals were registered.
+Perth-Evandale's development levels are similar to those of the Rest of Tas., indicating market stability aligned with regional patterns.
+All new constructions consisted of standalone homes, preserving the area's low-density character and appealing to families seeking space.

 Frequently Asked Questions - Development